CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab2.1.md

     ![](../media/2-9.png)

 3. You are navigated to the **Data Factory Home page**.
-The page contains three main sections.
+The page contains four main sections.

     a. **Create a Workspace** : This section explains how to create a workspace using a predesigned template called a task flow, which helps keep your items organized in Microsoft Fabric.